vandrada/csb/chromoprocessor/README.md

     chromoprocessor /home/You/VarScan.jar mpileup2snp -v --n-region 6 --dir path/to/bams/

+If you don't want the VCF file to have the generic name of `run.vcf`, you can specify it's name with the `--out` option:

+    chromoprocessor /home/You/VarScan.jar mpileup2snp -v --dir= /path/to/bams --out whateveryouwant.vcf

 # Notes
 In order for samtools to randomly access the BAM files, the BAM files need to indexed.
 Fortunately, samtools makes this easy.
 Simply run `samtools index` on